 - mushrooms, and

 Other excellent choices that can be eaten without restrictions are (See my reference for Mercola’s article 5A, for his superscript reference numbers: 25, 26, and 27):

 - Cooked tubers (root vegetables) such as sweet potatoes, yucca and taro;

-- Leafy greens; however, many have phytates that bind the minerals so you can’t absorb them when raw (lightly sautéing them in oil helps with that);
+- Leafy greens; however, many have phytates that bind the minerals so you can’t absorb them when raw (braising or lightly sautéing them in oil helps with that);

 - Cruciferous vegetables such as broccoli, cabbage, cauliflower, kale and Brussels sprouts;

 - Avocados: “while avocados contain high amounts of lectins,25 these lectins are safe and healthful.
 Research26 shows that the specific type of lectin found in avocado, persea Americana agglutinin,27 is devoid of specificity for carbs; it interacts with proteins and polyamino acids instead.”
 (5A) In other words, they bind to proteins and peptides instead of sugars/starches.